peidevs/Event_Resources/PendingMeetUps.md

 * Ron Myers will cat-herd: Feb, March, April 2022
 * Chris Macrae: "sign me up for August [2022]"
+* Jordan Patterson:
+    - available on short-notice for Kubernetes
+    - also for cloud/edge protection against bots

 ### Misc